 What's more, some people paint trees with a special repellant that keeps beavers away.
 Homeowners can wrap the lower portion of smaller trees and ornamental shrubs with wire, but it's not effective for keeping beavers from chewing on large trees.
 In some situations, government agencies compensate those who guard beavers and their wetland habitats.

 Depending on whom you ask, the busy beaver and his powerful dam can be a blessing or a curse.
-For more information about beavers, beaver dams and other related topics, follow the links on the next page.
+For more information about beavers, beaver dams and other related topics, follow the links below.